Numerical characterizations for integral dependence of graded ideals: Introduction

-We hope that the techniques used in this article will be important in its own right rather than its mere computational aspects.
+Since the numerical characterizations are in terms of well-studied invariants, we expect that the techniques and results of this article will have applications from both theoretical and computational points of view.
 In future, we would like to approach such results for local rings by extending the notion of density functions in the local setup.